pascal-fb-martin/motionCenter/README.md

 The patch above is required because commit 35240baf0f4a245213ba4bf22e7310df06c6673d (2012) to the Tcl software changed the safe interpreter to block specific (deemed unsafe) subcommands of "file".
 The workaround is to execute "file" in the parent instead.
 This might break the security intent, but the official safe list is too restricted.
 Apparently tclhttpd.rc uses "file join", "file direname" and "file exists". "file dirname" was not listed as safe since this commit.

-## Motion Configuration

-Motion must be configured to save all detection files to a file server also accessible to the web server.
-Motion must be configured as follow:

-snapshot_filename %Y/%m/%d/%H:%M:%S-*server*:%t:%v-snapshot

-picture_filename preview

-movie_filename %Y/%m/%d/%H:%M:%S-*server*:%t:%v

-timelapse_filename %Y/%m/%d/*server*:%t-timelapse

-where *server* is the name of the machine where motion runs.

-## Installing and Configuring motionCenter
+## Installing and Configuring motionCenter on the server

 The motionCenter software should be installed using the install.sh script.
 It is organized as follow:
 - directory scripts contains the motionCenter software.